-- Free delivery: Unlimited One-Day Delivery on millions of items, Same-Day Delivery and 1 and 2 hour delivery slots in select areas.
+- Free one day delivery: Unlimited One-Day Delivery on millions of items, Same-Day Delivery and 1 and 2-hour delivery slots in select areas.

-- Prime Video: Unlimited streaming of thousands of movies and TV shows.
+- Prime Video: Unlimited streaming service of thousands of movies and TV shows with Prime Video.

 - Prime Reading: Unlimited reading on any device, with over a thousand books, magazines, comics, articles, Kindle Singles, and more.

 - Amazon First Reads: Choose one Kindle book of the six Editors’ Picks each month for no additional cost.

 - Prime Early Access: members get 30-minute Prime early access to Lightning Deals.

 - Prime Photos: Secure unlimited photo storage with anywhere access.